 - Sage – comprehensive accounting platform with a wide range of pricing plans

-Copywriters are often suspicious of digital technologies, regarding them as an obstacle or a threat.
-The problem has been exacerbated by software companies who claim that their products can provide AI-generated text, indistinguishable from written content.
+Copywriters are often suspicious of digital technologies, regarding them as a professional threat.
+This idea has been encouraged by software companies who claim that their programmes write text that is indistinguishable from human content.
 In truth, neither of these ideas bear scrutiny.